nikivdev/go/cli/flow/readme.md

-  spotifyPlay      Start playing a Spotify track from a URL or ID openChanges      Open the current monthly changes doc in Cursor openLookingBack  Open the current looking-back doc in Cursor version          Reports the current version of fgo
+  spotifyPlay      Start playing a Spotify track from a URL or ID openChanges      Open the current monthly changes doc in Cursor openLookingBack  Open the current looking-back doc in Cursor openSqlite       Select a .sqlite file in the current tree and open it in TablePlus version          Reports the current version of fgo

 Flags: